... His Name Is A Shop

 Another iconic York department store is WP Brown, City could virtually name a team of Browns.
 "Happy Wanderer" Gordon and 1970s keeper Graham being amongst the more prominent.

 Other iconic York shops are connected with the confectionery and restaurant industry.
 Terrys is both a long lost chocolate factory and shop / restaurant in St Helens Square, opposite Bettys and competing strongly with it, both restaurant and retail outlet.
 Terrys home made fancy little cakes were always a big attraction as a child.
 Hand crafted, multiple different designs and colours, picking a selection of them was always a special treat on the way out of town as a child.
 We’ve also had a number of Terrys in the side, Terry Eccles being one of the more recent, if you call 1981 recent, but none as memorable as those delicious little cakes.
-I don’t recall any Bettys ever turning out for usbut do recall many Jessies over the years.
+I don’t recall any Bettys ever turning out for us, but do recall many Jessies over the years.

 .

 The more downmarket might prefer Thomas’ Bakery.
-If you’ve a good memory, you might recall Steve Thomas, an early 2006 defensive minded player or more likely any number of players who had Thomas (or a derivation as a first name), my favourite being naughty boy Tommy Henderson or more recently the like of Tom Platt and Tom Cowan.
+If you’ve a good memory, you might recall Steve Thomas, an early 2006 defensive minded player or more likely any number of players who had Thomas (or a derivation as a first name), my favourite being naughty boy Tommy Henderson or more recently the likes of Tom Platt and Tom Cowan.

 Shoe shops are well represented.
 Tony Barratt was a solid early 1990s defensive player whilst in more recent years, the likes of Tim Clarke, Chris Clarke, Jamie Clarke and Franklyn Clarke all represented City, but no one called Clark without an “e”.
-Leonard Boot, a 1920s City keeper gave his name to a chain of chemists whilst changing codes, Ian Paver, the 1980s York Wasps rugby league player was a member of the Paver family who run Paver Shoes in Piccadilly.
+Leonard Boot, a 1920s City keeper gave his name to a chain of chemists whilst changing codes, Ian Paver, the 1980s York Wasps rugby league player was a member of the Paver family associated with Paver Shoes in Piccadilly.

 Stretching the imagination, in the past 40 years, you could link Elliott Whitehouse, Paul Musselwhite, Phil Whitehead and Alan Whitehead to that other well known chemist Timothy White now lost to the high street.